 The Brits abroad ‘Era’ (or How the G&T Became Popular)

-Skip forward several decades - past any Tom, Dick or Harry making Gin in their bathtub and flavouring it with turpentine, past the ‘Gin Craze’ which coined the term ‘Mother’s ruin’ in the mid 18th century, and past several major legislative acts to restrict the production of poor quality Gin - to 1857, when the British took governance of India, and Brits headed for warmer climes in their droves.
+Skip forward several decades - past any Tom, Dick or Harry making Gin in their bathtub and flavoring it with turpentine, past the ‘Gin Craze’ which coined the term ‘Mother’s ruin’ in the mid 18th century, and past several major legislative acts to restrict the production of poor quality Gin - to 1857, when the British took governance of India, and Brits headed for warmer climes in their droves.

-Tonic back then was more heavily infused with quinine than it is today (fun fact #3: you’d need to drink 67 litres of Gin and Tonic a day in order to have a dose of quinine strong enough to prevent malaria), so don’t go skipping your malaria pills on your next trip, no matter how many G&Ts you drink.
+Tonic back then was more heavily infused with quinine than it is today (fun fact #3: you’d need to drink 67 liters of Gin and Tonic a day in order to have a dose of quinine strong enough to prevent malaria), so don’t go skipping your malaria pills on your next trip, no matter how many G&Ts you drink.

 Lastly, Flaviar offers amazing Gin-themed subscription boxes, including premium and rare brands.
-Perfect for true connoisseurs of the juniper spirit!
+Perfect for true connoisseurs of the juniper Spirit!